thinesan29/BNTA_Capstone_GroupProject/README.md

 Endpoint : /movies/genre/ACTION
 URL: http://localhost:8080/movies/genre/ACTION
 ```````

-This GET method retrieves a all the Action Movies available in the API.
-The following can also be done for Originals,Top-Rated,Comedy,Documentaries and Horror.
-Refer to Genre(Enum) in BackEnd Project Description.
+This method can be used to retrieve movies for other genres, such as Originals, Top-Rated, Comedy, Documentaries, and Horror.
+Please refer to the Genre (Enum) in the BackEnd Project Description for more information.

+Please note, anything not listed in the Genre (Enum) will not work.

 **1.6 GET 5 Random Movies** <br>
 ``````